ibm-cloud-docs/openshift/openshift_vpc_firewall.md

 3. Allow access for the Calico policies via the master URL IP address and the etcd port.

-### Allow access to the OpenShift image registry in a firewall
+### Allowing access to the OpenShift image registry in a firewall
 {: #openshift-registry}

 If you [set up a secure external route for the internal image registry](/docs/openshift?topic=openshift-registry#route_internal_registry), or to [access an {{site.data.keyword.cos_full_notm}} bucket that backs up your internal image registry in a VPC cluster](/docs/openshift?topic=openshift-registry#cos_image_registry), you must allow access for the internal registry and {{site.data.keyword.cos_full_notm}} endpoints in your corporate firewall.